seanbaxter/DirectXShaderCompiler/docs/HLSLChanges.rst

 ====================

 One of the goals of dxcompiler is to be a reusable component for a variety of applications.
-While Clang and LLVM have support for being hosted as a dynamically loaded library, there is still a number of assumptions made that make usage problematic, specifically:
+While Clang and LLVM37 have support for being hosted as a dynamically loaded library, there is still a number of assumptions made that make usage problematic, specifically: